-FALL 2020 UPDATE: The Grants Office will provide in person services on a walk-in basis, Monday - Friday from 8am to 4:30pm.
-The office will also offer appointments remotely, Monday - Friday 8am - 4:30pm for the Fall 2020 semester.
-To make an appointment please contact the office at 978-665-4646 or email firstname.lastname@example.org.
+SPRING 2021: The Grants Office will provide in person services on a walk-in basis, Monday - Friday from 8am to 4:30pm.
+The office will also offer appointments remotely, Monday - Friday 8am - 4:30pm for the Spring 2021 semester.
+To make an appointment with the Honors Coordinator, please contact Dr. Monica Maldari at firstname.lastname@example.org.

 The Grant Center operates under the auspices of the Alumni and Development Office and is responsible for the identification and procurement of federal, state and private external funding to supplement existing academic resources and to enhance program development and sponsored research at the university.

 This site provides access to information pertaining to the above.

 The Grant Center is responsible for the identification and procurement of federal, state, and other external funding to supplement existing academic resources and to enhance program development and research at the University.
 Faculty and departments will be notified of appropriate, potential funding sources through campus mailings, newsletters, phone calls, and/or email.

 Faculty are encouraged to visit the Grant Center to discuss an idea needing funding or information on funding sources.
 The Grant Center should be notified and made aware of possible ideas for funding.
 In general, all information requests to funding sources should go through the Center.
 Grant writing is a team effort.
 The Grant Center will assist at every step, but in most cases should not be considered the sole proposal writer.

 - Contact the Grant Center as soon as you plan to apply to discuss feasibility and a schedule for proposal development.
 This contact should occur months (minimum five weeks) prior to the application deadline.
 Include a link to the funder’s website page and attach any application instruction files.